Decentralized Stability Conditions for DC Microgrids: Beyond Passivity Approaches: Examples

 The examples we are considering deal with two common situations. \begin{itemize} \item Microgrid with resistive loads {where adjusting the converter control parameters to passivate the bus dynamics can result in a significant} voltage deviation from the nominal value. \item Microgrid with ZIP loads dominated by their constant power components which {can pose stability challenges.} \end{itemize}

 Note that the numerical values used in these two examples are taken from~\cite{LSGVHW:15,ZSAM:16}.

-The microgrid under consideration is composed of three buses as illustrated in Fig.~\ref{fig:exp3_diagram} where each bus is composed of a controlled buck converter connected to a load.
-The dynamics of each bus are given~by
+The microgrid under consideration is composed of three buses as illustrated in Fig.~\ref{fig:exp3_diagram}, where each bus is composed of a controlled buck converter connected to a load.
+Under the common assumptions that \icr{an average model for the DC-DC converter dynamics can be used} (resulting from Assumption~\ref{assump:converter}) and that switching \icr{losses} may be ignored, the dynamics of each bus are given by

 where $i_{j}(t)$ is the bus internal current (the inductor current), $i_{B_j}(t)$ is the bus injection current from the network, $v_{B_j}(t)$ is the bus output voltage and $u_j(t)$ is the control input of the buck converter. $R_{j}$, $L_j$ and $C_j$ are bus filter resistance, inductance and capacitance respectively.
-The control input~$u_{j}(t)$ is given as the output of a double~PI controller with the following model, {where} $x_{K_j}(t)$ {is} the controller state vector
+The control input, $u_{j}(t)$, is determined by the local controller at the bus and is actuated via the duty ratio of the DC-DC converter, usually with the goal of regulating the output voltage and/or achieving load sharing between the various DC-DC converters in the network.
+In this example, it is given as the output of a double~PI controller with the following model, {where} $x_{K_j}(t)$ {is} the controller state vector.

 {The} gains $K_{P_{v_{j}}}$ and $K_{I_{v_{j}}}$ are the {proportional and the integral gains, respectively, } of the voltage PI controller~(outer controller) while $K_{P_{i_{j}}} $ and $K_{I_{i_{j}}} $ are those of the current PI controller~(inner controller).
 The signal $e_{v_j}(t)$ is the voltage tracking error given by $e_{v_j}(t)= v_{r_j}(t) - v_{B_j}(t)$ where $v_{r_j}(t)$ is the desired bus output voltage which is adjusted according to $i_{B_j}(t)$ such that $v_{r_j}(t)=v_{r_\text{nom}}+R_{\text{droop}_j}i_{B_j}(t) $ with $v_{r_\text{nom}}$ the nominal voltage and $R_{\text{droop}_j}$ the droop coefficient.